vpaza/sops/content/en/docs/approaches/fai/_index.md

 1. Aircraft departing FAI on the Red Flag or Drill procedures are hold for release, and care should be taken that their departures will not conflict with arrivals inbound to FAI before releasing the departure
+2. Aircraft departing to the south, west of R-2211, and not on a Standard Instrument Departure procedure must:
+   1. Exit the Nenana Gate on an assigned heading of 220 to deconflict with arriving traffic
+   2. Exit established on an airway off the ENN VOR
+3. Aircraft departing south, east of R-2211, should exit the Eielson Gate on an assigned heading of 180

 ## Appendices